proxmox/ceph/ceph/doc/rados/configuration/bluestore-config-ref.rst

 ``osd_memory_target``

 :Description: When tcmalloc is available and cache autotuning is enabled, try to keep this many bytes mapped in memory.
 Note: This may not exactly match the RSS memory usage of the process.
 While the total amount of heap memory mapped by the process should generally stay close to this target, there is no guarantee that the kernel will actually reclaim  memory that has been unmapped.
-During initial developement, it was found that some kernels result in the OSD's RSS Memory exceeding the mapped memory by up to 20%.
+During initial development, it was found that some kernels result in the OSD's RSS Memory exceeding the mapped memory by up to 20%.
 It is hypothesised however, that the kernel generally may be more aggressive about reclaiming unmapped memory when there is a high amount of memory pressure.
 Your mileage may vary.
 :Type: Unsigned Integer
 :Required: Yes
 :Default: ``4294967296``